bikesh-kunwar/A-Simple-Face-Recognition-Project/README.md

 # A Simple Face Recognition Project using your Webcam
-Get ready for image detection, training and recognition!!
+Get ready for image recognition!!

 ## 1. You may use the given ready to run python codes for image detection, training and recognition.
 ## 2. Create a folder name 'trainer' on the location where you have these three pieces of codes.